The European Championships, often referred to simply as the ‘Euros’, is one of the elite international football tournaments in the world.

 The quarter-finals saw them get past Spain on a penalty shootout, before then facing bitter rivals Germany in semi-finals.
 The game finished 1-1 after normal and extra time, before England eventually lost out 6-5 on penalties.

-Whilst the tournament ended in heartbreak, the finish is still England’s best run in a European championship.
+Whilst the tournament ended in heartbreak, the finish was still England’s best run in a European championship until 2021 when they were runners-up.

 Spain 2008 and 2012